FC Dieppe

 FC Dieppe, officially Football Club Dieppois, is a team in the French football club based in Dieppe (Seine-Maritime).
 It was founded in 1896.
-They play at the Stade des Vertus, which has a capacity of 2,600 (stretchable to 8,000).
-The colours of the club are white and blue.
+They play at the Stade Jean Dasniaa, which has a capacity of 3,100.
+The colours of club are white and blue.

-Since the 2018–19 season the club plays in the Championnat National 3.
+The club set to play in the Championnat National 2 from 2025–26 after promotion from Championnat National 3 in 2024–25.